Training for Faculty/Staff

 · may experience Post-Traumatic Stress

-· have been deployed, and have seen combat, than was typical of military members in the past
+· have been deployed, and have seen combat

-Many of these men and women will show up on our campuses to complete Bachelors, Masters, Doctorates, JDs and MDs in the coming years—in fact we have a sizeable population in every one of these programs now!
-Today’s students face a three-fold transitional challenge, each with its own set of difficulties: Becoming a college student, returning to civilian life, and in many cases having seen combat duty.
+Many of these men and women will show up on our campuses to complete Bachelors, Masters, Doctorates, JDs and MDs.
+In fact, we have a sizeable population in every one of these programs now!
+Today's students face a three-fold transitional challenge, each with its own set of difficulties: Becoming a college student, returning to civilian life, and in many cases having seen combat duty.
 Couple this with increasing economic, academic and social pressures, which can lead to emotional distress, depression, and anxiety.
-These conditions may also compromise students’ academic achievements affecting their ability to stay in school.
+These conditions may also compromise students' academic achievements affecting their ability to stay in school.

+The Military and Veterans Services office aims to assist all service-connected students with the resources they need to be successful not only during their time at OSU, but also beyond.
 Faculty members, GTAs, and staff members who work with students can play an important role in ensuring student-veterans receive the help and support they need.
-Working with students on a daily basis provides a unique opportunity to notice warning signs of issues and to point them in the right direction for help.
-But how do you know what to look for and what to do when you notice those warning signs?
+Working with students on a daily-basis provides a unique opportunity to notice warning signs of issues and to point the student in the right direction for help.